Need help?

 2. How many seats should I choose the life raft for?

-The rafts currently sold on the market are for the following number of seats: 4, 6, 8, 10, 12, 16, 20, 25, 30, 50 and 65.
-Depending on the number of people defined in the office of the boat, it will be provided with the necessary rafts.
+The Life rafts currently available on the market are designed for the following numbers of seats: 4, 6, 8, 10, 12, 16, 20, 25, 30, 50 and 65.
+According to the number of people specified in the office, the boat, the necessary rafts will be provided to ensure the safety on board.

 3. What is the difference between ISO and SOLAS?